+- The University of Queensland

 - James Cook University

 - The University of Southern Queensland

 - Charles Darwin University

 - Southern Cross University

 - Queensland University of Technology

-- Deakin University.
+- Deakin University

+- University of South Australia.

 An amazing amount of goodwill has been shared and reciprocated within this project and is very much appreciated.